REhints/REhints.com/_posts/2015-05-01-HexRaysCodeXplorer v1.6 new features.md

 ---
-title: HexRaysCodeXplorer v1.6 new features and support for IDA 64-bit
+title: HexRaysCodeXplorer v1.6!
+New features and support for IDA 64-bit
 layout: post
 ---